AllanChen/allanchen.github.io/_posts/tag/2018-09-04-Some-Useful-Find-Commnad.md

 find /home -user tecmint -iname "*.txt"
 </pre>

-## Part IV – Find Files and Directories Ba
-sed on Date and Time
+## Part IV – Find Files and Directories Based on Date and Time

 26. Find Last 50 Days Modified Files
 To find all the files which are modified 50 days back.